pedrovgs/Lynx/README.md

 Usage
 -----

-To use Lynx Android library and get your logcat inside your app you can use different approaches:
+To use Lynx Android library and get your logcat inside your app you **can use different approaches**:

 * 1. Start ``LynxActivity`` using a ``LynxConfig`` object.